 There are some situations where coffee's effect on hydration is worth paying attention to:

 If you are exercising heavily in heat, water is still the better hydration choice.
-Coffee is not a replacement for water in high-sweat situations.
+Coffee is not a replacement for water in high-sweat situations, not because it dehydrates you, but because water is absorbed faster and contains no compounds that could affect kidney function at high doses.

 The Practical Answer